 For those motorcycles with just a kick-starter, it is best to have a new battery.
 It helps, and in some models, is an absolute necessity for it to start.
 Also an old fully discharged battery will not absorb voltage spikes and you can possibly blow out your VERY expensive to replace light bulbs.
 If it is an electric start you will need a new battery just to turn the starter over.

 Once you put a new battery in it and turn the key on, do the turn signals, horn and brake lights work?
 That is an excellent sign.
 Next, does it have gas in the tank?
 A motorcycle must have good gas no more than a year old to function properly and start.
-If it is very old gas, the chances of the bike starting are not good.
-Is the gas actually getting into the carb(s?
+If it is very old gas, the chances of the bike starting are not good, bite the bullet, drain the tank and put in new non ethanol gas.
+So is the gas actually getting into the carb(s)?
 The way to tell is that sometimes carbs have a drain plug at their bottom and you can back it out and see if gas runs out.
 If so, it is getting gas to the carb.
 If not, pull off the gas lines at the petcock, will gas flow?
 If not the petcock will probably need to be replaced.
 You must have gasoline flowing to the carburetor(s).